1. Home

 The country currently has no pay transparency legislation or gender pay gap reporting requirements.
 However, it has taken some steps to promote pay equity.
 In 2018, the government developed a software application to help employers estimate their adjusted gender pay gap (accounting for factors like education and age).
 Employers have been encouraged to use it to develop non-discriminatory pay policies and structures.

 For more information on the Directive's requirements, check our free eGuide.
-We also have a checklist where you can check your readiness status for compliance and tips on how to further prepare.
+We also have a newly updated checklist that offers a 6-step plan to get your organization ready to meet the 2026 compliance deadine.

 Further support with PayAnalytics by beqom

-This is a good time for Polish employers to start preparing for implementation of the EU Directive.
+This is a good time for Polish employers, or any employers whose markets are responding to the EU Directive, to start preparing for implementation.
 Companies will need to be able to make sure that they have well-defined criteria to determine pay, that they are clear on what salary ranges they will offer for each position, and that they are ready to measure and close any gender pay gaps.

 Pay equity analysis: Our software solution is ideal for any employers in the EU that want to be ahead of the curve in closing their pay gaps.
 User-friendly and designed by data scientists, PayAnalytics by beqom identifies your organization’s demographic pay gaps and proposes cost-effective targeted raises to close them.